 - 1/2 cup fresh grated organic ginger root

 - 1/2 cup fresh grated organic horseradish root

 - 1 medium organic onion, chopped

 - 10 cloves of organic garlic, crushed or chopped

 - 2 organic jalapeno peppers, chopped

 - Zest and juice from 1 organic lemon

-- Several sprigs of fresh organic rosemary or 2 Tbsp of dried rosemary leaves
+- Several sprigs of fresh organic rosemary or 2 tbsp of dried rosemary leaves

-- 1 Tbsp organic turmeric powder
+- 1 tbsp organic turmeric powder

 - 1/4 tsp organic cayenne powder

-- 1/2 to 1 quart organic apple cider vinegar
+- organic apple cider vinegar

-- 1/4 to 1/2 raw local honey to taste
+- raw local honey to taste

-Prepare all of your ingredients.
-If you've never grated fresh horseradish, be prepared for a powerful sinus-opening experience!
-Place all roots, fruits, and herbs into a 1-quart glass jar.
-Then fill jar with vinegar.
-Use a piece of natural parchment paper in between the jar mouth and lid to keep vinegar from corroding the metal (or use a plastic lid if you have one).
+Prepare all of your roots, fruits, and herbs and place them in a quart sized jar.
+If you've never grated fresh horseradish, be prepared for a powerful sinus opening experience!
+Use a piece of natural parchment paper under the lid to keep the vinegar from touching the metal or a plastic lid if you have one.
 Shake well!
 Store in a dark, cool place for one month and remember to shake daily.

-After one month, use cheesecloth to strain out pulp, pouring vinegar into a clean jar.
+After one month, use cheesecloth to strain out the pulp, pouring the vinegar into a clean jar.
 Be sure to squeeze as much of the liquid goodness as you can from the pulp while straining.
-Next comes the honey!
+Next, comes the honey!
 Add 1/4 cup of honey and stir until incorporated.
 Taste your cider and add another 1/4 cup until you reach the desired sweetness.